welteki/docs.actuated.dev/docs/dashboard.md

 Three sets of insights are offered - all at the organisation level, so every repository is taken into account.

-You can also switch the time window between 28 days, 14 days or 7 days.
+You can also switch the time window between 28 days, 14 days, 7 days or today.

 The data is contrasted to the previous period to help you identify spikes and potential issues.

+The data for reports always starts from the last complete day of data, so the last 7 days will start from the previous day.

 ### Build history and usage by organisation.